 The short-haired guinea pig breed is the same in their genotype as the long-haired ones, but at the same time, they are entirely different in other aspects as well.
 Short haired guinea pigs are easier to groom than long haired ones, but generally, every guinea pig needs care and daily grooming routine in order to be happy and a healthy pet.

 In the following sections, we’ll present to you some of the short haired guinea pig breeds and give some tips on how to care for them.
 Let’s begin!

 It’s very hard to mention all guinea pigs breeds because they can have different names in different countries.
 There are many short haired guinea pig breeds that can also be differentiated by coloration and patterns.

 We’ll present to you some of the most popular short-haired guinea pig breeds that are very popular with owners.

 American Short Haired Guinea Pig | American Satin Guinea Pig

-American Satin is a short-haired guinea pig breed that is most commonly found and is popularly known guinea pig pet.
+American Satin is a short-haired guinea pig breed that is the most commonly found and known guinea pig by owners.
 This breed is also sometimes known as English short hair.
-Even in the shows, sometimes they are labeled by their coat coloration, like “self-chocolate short hair.”
 They have soft and smooth fur that is easy to care for.
 Their fur is characteristically satin or matte.